tigrisanimus/ReflectionToken/README.md

 ## Deployment

-The deploy script reads `INITIAL_HOLDER` from the environment and defaults to the broadcaster if not set.
+The deploy script reads `INITIAL_HOLDER` from the environment, otherwise derives the holder from `PRIVATE_KEY`.

 ```bash
 export INITIAL_HOLDER=0xYourEOA